Closed-eye hallucination: Level 5: Overriding physical perception

 This level can be entered from complete sensory deprivation, as experienced in an isolation tank or deep trance of hypnosis, but even there it requires great relaxation.

 According to lucid dreaming researcher Stephen LaBerge, perceptions can come from either the senses or imagination.
 An inhibitory system involving the thalamus, likely involving serotonergic neurons, inhibits imaginary perceptions from becoming too activated so they turn into hallucinations.
 This system is inhibited during REM sleep, and the imagination can freely run into the perceptual systems.
 What happens at level 5 is likely that this system is inhibited, just like in REM sleep, by different causes like sensory deprivation, psychedelic drugs or meditative relaxation techniques.

 What is not a CEV

-Image burn-in (afterimage)
+Afterimage (palinopsia)

 Image burn-in occurs when very bright objects lie in one's field of vision, and should not be confused with closed-eye hallucinations.
 Visual burn-in from bright lights is visible for a few minutes after closing the eyes, or by blinking repeatedly, but the burn-in effect slowly fades away as the retina recovers, whereas the waking-consciousness CEV noise will not disappear if observed continuously over a period of time.